barneydellar/SpaceTypes/README.md

 #define IGNORE_SPACE_STATIC_ASSERT
 ```

-This could be usful if you want the extra checks available in a Debug build for example, but disabled in a Release build.
+This is usful if you want the extra checks available in a Debug build for example, but disabled in a Release build.